What Are the Benefits of LEED Certification?

 The Bottom Line

-At the end of the day, LEED offers a net benefit for construction companies.
+LEED offers a net benefit for construction companies.
 Demonstrating the ability to design and construct LEED-certified buildings can help any construction company—commercial or residential—attract clients.
-The principles and practices behind LEED certification not only save buyers money, increase building efficiency, and add credibility for construction companies, they also represent an ethical system for sustainability.
+The principles and practices behind LEED certification not only save buyers money, increase building efficiency, and add credibility for construction companies; they also represent an ethical system for sustainability.
 In reducing energy use and water waste and improving air quality and livability, LEED strives to make the world a healthier, more sustainable place.